ErrorErrorError/PrismUI/README.md

 As of creating this README, only models with Per-Key RGB keyboard work.
 Soon I will see if I can bring support for three-region keyboards, and with the help of the community support Mystic Light peripherals.

 As for Per-Key RGB keyboards, all animations work as intended.
-Just need to improve as to when to update keyboard with effects.
+If there are any issues please create an issue request.

+I am happy to support more MSI or SteelSeries peripherals on macOS!

 ### Tested On:
 - MSI GS65